Home » 25 Foods That Parrots Should NOT Eat (And Why!)

 foods that are bad for parrot

 There are other kitchen ingredients a parrot should never have.
-Some of these drinks or ingredients are toxic, while others will cause illness gradually.
+Some of these drinks or ingredients are toxic, while others will gradually cause illness.

 Alcohol

-Drinking alcoholic beverages, even in small amounts, can lead to disorientation, nausea, and an increased heart rate.
-It compromises the efficiency of vital organs and can be life-threatening.
+Drinking alcoholic beverages, even in small amounts, can lead to disorientation, nausea, and an elevated heart rate.
+It compromises the efficiency of vital organs with life-threatening implications.

 Human bodies can flush out the toxins from alcohol, while birds can’t.
 Because parrots have smaller bodies, their organs are more susceptible to damage from toxins.